DirectJava/cse15l-lab-reports/index.md

   *Caution: Since I find it complicated to set up my computer to acommodate Java and I don't remember much what I done, I am unable to discuss what I did here.

   Step 3: Download the VS Code
-  To download VS Code, I used this link https://code.visualstudio.com/Download.
+  To download VS Code, I used this [link](https://code.visualstudio.com/Download).
 Then, I selected Windows because that's what I am currently using.

  ![image](https://user-images.githubusercontent.com/122843554/233444850-aae3ff22-b1e3-4eb6-a472-0ee6747ec2a1.png)